 You have first to check the power plan settings to check if it’s ok or not.
 I mean some options there or wrong power plan can cause this problem.
 So just follow the instructions below and check if you have the right power project.

-Step-1: For that firstly you have to go to the Start menu and then click on Settings.
+Step-1: For that firstly you have to press Win+X button then choose Settings.

 Step-3: Once you are in the Additional power settings you would see a screen displaying power options for your PC.
 You can customize the options according to your needs.
-Next, click on the Plan settings option.
+Next, click on the Change plan settings option.

 Sometimes this option can cause Windows 10 not to sleep.
 So make sure to check it.